wxguillo/machuruku/README.md

 ## November 6 2023: Machuruku 2.0.2 released
 Small patch updating namespace and removing some unnecessary dependencies.
 ### August 7 2023: Machuruku 2.0 released
 The new version of Machuruku is now available via Github.
 Machuruku 2.0 has been rewritten from the ground up, with quicker code, cleaner graphics, and the ability to reconstruct and project multiple timeslices and paleoclimates all in one command.
-Visit the revamped [tutorial](https://github.com/wxguillo/machuruku/tree/main/tutorial#machuruku-the-tutorial-20) for an in-depth guide at using Machuruku 2.0.
+Visit the revamped [tutorial](https://github.com/wxguillo/machuruku/tree/main/tutorial#machuruku-the-tutorial-20) for an in-depth guide to using Machuruku 2.0.
 ### Install
 To install Machuruku, simply use the `install_github()` function from `devtools`:
 ```